 The venue should either be centrally located in town, or not far from it with easy access to the location, i.e. well-frequented public transport lines that serve the area all day round; travel times longer than 20 minutes from the city centre will not be acceptable.

-Financial estimates should be provided and should include detailed prices for the rooms, foyers, technical equipment, Wi-Fi, technicians and staff (including costs such as cleaning, electrical power, extra rental for any build-up period, if applicable).
+Financial estimates should be provided and should include detailed prices for the rooms, foyers, technical equipment, including the option to organise a fully hybrid event, Wi-Fi, technicians and staff (including costs such as cleaning, electrical power, extra rental for any build-up period, if applicable).

 A full description of the venue, including location and access to the venue, should be provided with the proposal and invitation.